dorijangrgic/intellexi-trailracing/README.md

 - Logging
 - Proper RabbitMq consumer exception handling
 - Proper CommandService endpoint exception handling.
 Since CommandService does not communicate with a database, end user doesn't know if the modified resource even exists
+- Frontend race creation and complete application management as well as improved design